Danskammer Generating Station: New operating permits and plant restart

 Following the 2013 acquisition, Helios Power Capital had planned to dismantle the Danskammer plant.
 However, the New York Independent System Operator was interested in stabilizing electric power prices in the Lower Hudson Valley region, and created a new electricity capacity zone to facilitate such stability.
 Helios then proposed to renovate and reopen the plant.
 After extensive consultations and negotiations on environmental permit requirements, DEC and EPA allowed Danskammer to reopen, using only natural gas as the primary fuel.
 Units 1 and 2 may use oil as a backup fuel.
 Units 1 through 4 were restarted in 2014.
 The plant continued to operate as a peaker unit, producing comparatively little energy compared to its theoretical maximum on an annual basis but collecting increased revenues in the NYISO capacity market as a result of the new FERC-approved capacity zone.

 Mercuria Energy Group, which had brought Danskammer back online, agreed to sell it to a New York City private equity firm in 2017.
 Tiger Infrastructure partnered with Agate Energy to buy the plant.
 While the price was not made public, a filing with the state's Public Service Commission said that Mercuria was lending Tiger $66 million to cover part of the purchase.
 The parties expected to receive regulatory approval by the end of the year.
 However, their plans overlooked the lengthy public comments and Article 10 intervenor process, as well as community outrage at the scale of the proposed plant.
 To date, 7 local communities have passed resolutions to oppose the plant.

 "Repowering" application

 In 2018, the new owners, Danskammer Energy, LLC., filed an application for a Certificate of Environmental Compatibility and Public Need pursuant to Article 10 of the Public Service Law to re-power the plant as a more efficient 525 MW to 575 MW combined-cycle facility in the same footprint as the existing facility.
 This new facility would use an air cooled condenser to cool the water used in the steam turbine, eliminating the once-through cooling system disapproved by local environmental groups.
 Opponents to the application claim the new proposals systemically mischaracterize the nature of the plant as a "repowering", when it is in fact an expansion, with baseload capacity rising 100 MW to 636 MW; and assert that air emissions would be impacted.

+In June 2026, Danskammer Energy filed for Chapter 11 bankruptcy protection.
+The filing revealed that the company owed $13 million to creditors, including nearly $12 million to New York Independent System Operator.
+New York Independent System Operator is requiring Danskammer to remain operational until at least August due to energy shortages.